Don't Hug Me I'm Scared

-Don't Hug Me I'm Scared (often abbreviated as DHMIS) is a British web and television series created by Becky Sloan, Joe Pelling, and Baker Terry.
-The series is notable for its blending of surreal comedy and black comedy with psychological horror and comedy horror, as well as incorporating musicals.
-Its production is also notable for diversity, combining puppetry, live action, and other different styles of animation including stop motion, traditional animation, flash animation, clay animation, and computer animation.
-The original series consisted of 6 short episodes released from 29 July 2011 to 19 June 2016 on YouTube.
-A follow-up television series was released in 2022 on All 4 and Channel 4.
+Don't Hug Me I'm Scared is a British surrealist adult puppet musical comedy horror web series created by Becky Sloan and Joe Pelling that consists of six short episodes released on YouTube between 29 July 2011 and 19 June 2016.
+It is notable for blending surrealism and dark comedy with psychological horror and musical elements.
+Its production is diverse, combining puppetry and live action with styles of animation including stop motion, traditional animation, flash animation, claymation, and computer animation.
+A sequel television series, also consisting of six episodes, was released on All 4 and Channel 4 on 23 September 2022.

-In the series, each episode starts like a typical children's series, consisting of anthropomorphic puppets akin to those featured in Sesame Street or The Muppets.
-The series parodies and satirises these TV programmes by contrasting its childlike, colourful environment and its inhabitants against disturbing themes; each episode features a surreal plot twist in the climax, including psychedelic content and imagery involving graphic violence, dark humour, existentialism, and psychological horror.
+Each episode of the series starts like a typical children's programme, consisting of anthropomorphic puppets akin to those featured in Sesame Street or The Muppets.
+The series parodies and satirises these programmes by juxtaposing its inhabitants and their childlike, colourful environment against disturbing themes; each episode develops a plot twist that incorporates psychological horror, surreal imagery, dark comedy, extreme graphic violence, and existentialism, before returning the traumatised characters to their original situation with an altered outlook as a result of their experience.

-The six episodes of the web series explore and discuss basic subjects typically found in preschool, namely creativity, time, love, technology, diet, and dreams, while the television series touched on jobs, death, family, friendship, transport, and electricity.
-The web series received widespread acclaim for its story, production design, psychological horror, humour, hidden themes, lore, and characters, and is regarded by many as one of the greatest web series of all time.
-The television series was met with similar acclaim.
+The six episodes of the web series explore creativity, time, love, technology, food, and dreams; the television series touches on jobs, death, family, friendship, transport, and electricity.
+Both have received widespread critical acclaim for their story, production design, psychological horror, humour, hidden themes, lore, and characters.

 Premise

 Each episode revolves around three characters: a yellow childlike humanoid with blue hair and overalls, an anthropomorphic green mallard duck with a tweed jacket, and a red humanoid with a mop-like head.
-They have no names explicitly stated within the series but are often referred to as Yellow Guy, Duck and Red Guy respectively.
-The characters only ever refer to each other with pronouns, never by name.
-Yellow Guy's father, Roy, also occasionally appears.
-An episode typically goes with the three main characters meeting one or several anthropomorphic characters, who begin a musical number related to a basic concept of day-to-day life with an upbeat melody, similar to that of a Sesame Street segment.
-As each song progresses, it becomes apparent that its moral or message is nonsensical and self-contradicting, and that the "teacher" character has ulterior sinister motives.
-The climax of each episode typically involves a plot twist involving the addition of escalating psychological horror, which then culminates into gore and graphic violence.
+Their names are never explicitly stated but they are often referred to as Yellow Guy, Duck, and Red Guy.
+The characters also never refer to each other by name, but by pronouns.
+Yellow Guy's father, Roy, occasionally appears but does not speak.
+An episode typically follows the three main characters meeting one or several anthropomorphic characters, who begin a musical number related to a basic concept of day-to-day life with an upbeat melody, similar to a Sesame Street segment.
+As each song progresses, it becomes apparent that its moral or message is nonsensical and self-contradicting, and that the "teacher" character has sinister ulterior motives.
+The climax of each episode is typically a plot twist involving psychological horror, dark comedy, and extreme graphic violence.
 Later in the series, the characters begin questioning the nature of their reality and the bizarre messages of the teachers.